yhkim8046/yhkim8046/README.md

 I am junior Java developer and curretly studying at Auckland University of Technology majoring in Software Development.

 - 🌱 I’m currently learning Spring boot
+- 🔭 I’m currently working digital moana project with one of Kiwi Start-up